The List of Metallica Albums in Order of Release Date

 12. Spit Out the Bone

-Metallica’s “Hardwired… to Self-Destruct” is a studio album released in 2016, marking their first album in eight years since “Death Magnetic.”
-The album showcases the band’s signature heavy metal sound, combining aggressive guitar riffs, thunderous drumming, and powerful vocals.
-It consists of 12 tracks, including the popular singles “Hardwired,” “Moth into Flame,” and “Atlas, Rise!”
-“Hardwired… to Self-Destruct” received positive reviews from critics and achieved commercial success, reaching the top of the charts in several countries.
-The album reaffirms Metallica’s status as one of the most influential and enduring bands in the history of heavy metal.
+The Hardwired. to Self-Destruct” is the eleventh studio album by Metallica, issued in 2016, eight years after the appearance of “Death Magnetic.”
+It caters to the heavy metal dictates with aggressive and powerful riffs, thunderous drumming, and soaring vocals.
+It has 12 tracks, among them such popular singles as “Hardwired,” “Moth into Flame,” and “Atlas, Rise!”
+“Hardwired. to Self-Destruct” received positive reviews from critics and became a commercial success in many countries.
+That is the reaffirmed statement of Metallica being one of the most influential and long-lasting bands ever in heavy metal history.

 11. 72 Seasons (2023)